flaviojala/Sr.-Lead-Project/README.md

 #### For level 1 to 3, the C4 model uses 5 basic diagramming elements:

-- persons (or users);
+- Persons (or users);
-- software systems ;
+- Software systems;
-- containers;
+- Containers;
-- components;
+- Components;
-- relationships.
+- Relationships.

 The diagrams are represented in nested boxes, whom make easier to understand the software architheture, specially because they have clean and unambigous labelling for the title and legend on every diagram.

 #### Best practices:

-- be careful with acronymous;
+- Be careful with acronymous;
-- try go create a good layout with visual consistency;
+- Try go create a good layout with visual consistency;
-- titles: remind of write the title of diagrams, always;
+- Titles: remind of write the title of diagrams, always;
-- in the beggining, focus on the elements, not in the design;
+- In the beggining, focus on the elements, not in the design;
-- use solid lines for syncronous relations, and dashed for the asyncronous;
+- Use solid lines for syncronous relations, and dashed for the asyncronous;
-- use icons to supplement text, not to replace it;
+- Use icons to supplement text, not to replace it.

+### Domain Driven Design (DDD)

+#### Characteristics:

+1. Collaborative (”Business people and developers must work together daily thoughout the project.” - Agile Manifesto);
+2. Based on Modeling;
+3. DDD is incremental;
+4. Fit well with an Agile environment;
+5. Ideal to build microservices.